ericjwdchen/ericjwdchen.github.io/about.md

 ![Eric Chen headshot](/assets/2015/01/eric-chen.jpg){: .img-right .img-circular}

-I live in Wisconsin and am a sophomore at [Princeton University][pu].
+I live in Wisconsin and am a junior at [Princeton University][pu].
 In my past, I attended [The Lawrenceville School][ls].
 I like technology, podcasts, and cooking.
+Take a look at my virtual [bookshelf][bookshelf].

 You can find me on [Twitter][twitter], [LinkedIn][linkedin],[^1] and [Github][github].
 A full feed of this site is also available through [RSS][rss] and [Twitter][twitter site].
 My email is eric~at~ericjwdchen.org.